CS490Project/CS490Project/README.md

 * Users can create an account and sign in COMPLETED ✔
 * Users can choose a topic.
 COMPLETED ✔
-* Users can add friends
+* Users can add friends COMPLETED ✔
-* Users are given a topic to draw
+* Users are given a topic to draw each day COMPLETED ✔

 **Optional Nice-to-have Stories**

-* Vote button
+* Vote button COMPLETED ✔
-* Commenting
 * Super nice UI COMPLETED ✔
-* Brush thickness
+* Brush thickness COMPLETED ✔
-* Different types of brushes
+* Different types of brushes COMPLETED ✔

 ### 2. Screen Archetypes

 * Login/Signup screen
-   * Users can create an account
+   * Users can create an account COMPLETED ✔

 * Collage/Post Viewer
    * Users can view their and friend's drawings.
+COMPLETED ✔
-   * Users can view their and friend's collages
+   * Users can view their own drawings COMPLETED ✔
-   * Users can create a new drawing
+   * Users can create a new drawing COMPLETED ✔

 * Drawing Page
-    * Users can view the new topic
+    * Users can view the new topic COMPLETED ✔
-    * UI has a nice sketchpad with different options to draw the picture
+    * UI has a nice sketchpad with different options to draw the picture COMPLETED ✔
-    * Allows user to post the picture for the day
+    * Allows user to post the picture for the day COMPLETED ✔
-* Collage Page (Every 12 Days)
+* Collage Page (Everyday)
-    * Shows a collage of all the users drawings
+    * Shows a screen of all the user's drawings COMPLETED ✔
 ### 3. Navigation

-**Tab Navigation** (Ta to Screen)
+**Tab Navigation** (Tab to Screen)

 * Main tab
     * Post Views
     * Darawing page
 * Collage tab
     * Collage page